Benefit Information for Tier 6 Members

 Tier 6 members must have ten years of service credit to be vested and become eligible for service retirement benefits.

 Yes.
-Tier 6 ERS members can retire between ages 55 and 63.
+Tier 6 Employees’ Retirement System (ERS) members can retire between ages 55 and 63.
 The retirement benefit will be reduced 6.5 percent for each year of early retirement.

-For ERS Tier 6 members, the limit for fiscal year 2013 is $15,000.
+For ERS Tier 6 members, please refer to our Tier 6 overtime limitation chart.
 This limit is adjusted for inflation based on the Consumer Price Index each December.
 For PFRS Tier 6 members, the limit is 15 percent of salary.

 It’s not mandatory for me to join the Employees’ Retirement System and I haven’t opted to join yet.
 Since I was on the payroll before April 1, 2012, if I decide to join at a later date, will I qualify for Tier 5 benefits?